decentralized-identity/sidetree/docs/api/content.md

 ## REST API

 The following sections define the Sidetree resolution and operations endpoints.
-Please refer to the companion [Sidetree REST API](https://identity.foundation/sidetree/swagger/) specification for additional information, as well as REST API definitions for blockchain and CAS components.
+Please refer to the companion [Sidetree REST API](https://identity.foundation/sidetree/swagger/) specification for additional information, as well as REST API definitions for the anchoring and CAS components.

 ### Sidetree Resolution